Skip to main content

 An additional complication arises because most geological materials do not conduct electricity.
 Unless we coat them with a conducting material, static charge builds up, distorting images and analyses.
 So, we vaporize gold, carbon, or other conducting material in a vacuum and let it precipitate on our specimen.
 Gold coatings work very well for some applications, producing excellent images.
 However, we cannot easily remove the gold, and it interferes with analyses.
 So mineralogists and petrologists generally use carbon coating instead.
 Unlike gold, we can remove the carbon coating from a thin section by light polishing.
 Instead of coating samples, we can reduce or eliminate charging problems by using an environmental scanning electron microscope (ESEM) instead of a standard SEM.
 ESEM is a technology that, unlike a conventional SEM, does not require that the sample be under a high vacuum.
 A small amount of gas (up to 20 torr/2.7 kPa) provides a medium to conduct electrons away from the sample.
 ESEMs require no sample coating and many permit examination of large samples, larger than conventional SEMs.
 The quality of images and analyses, however, is reduced compared with conventional SEMs.

-This page titled 12.2.2: 12.2.2 Electron Microprobes is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 12.2.2: 12.2.2 Electron Microprobes is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform.